The vaporization of Br2 from the liquid to the gas state requires... | Channels for Pearson+

 Textbook Question

-The vaporization of Br2 from the liquid to the gas state requires 7.4 kcal/mol (31.0 kJ/mol).How many kilojoules are needed to evaporate 82 g of Br2?
+The vaporization of Br2 from the liquid to the gas state requires 7.4 kcal/mol (31.0 kJ/mol).What is the sign of ∆H for this process?
+Write a reaction showing heat as a product or reactant.

 Verified step by step guidance